garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Create Tendril, Move Tendril
+Category: Create Eye, Move Eye

-When cast: Place a TENDRIL.
-Move all of your TENDRILs 1 space.
+When cast: Place a EYE.
+Move all of your EYEs 1 space.

 ### Store Action
 ```